The 2018 Call for Poster Abstracts is now open.

 - All accepted abstracts will be published in The Journal of Pain, the official journal of the American Pain Society.
 The journal supplement will be distributed to program attendees at the annual scientific meeting.
 Please check your submission carefully before clicking the "Submit to Program Officials" button in the submission system.
 APS will not allow any changes to the abstract once the system closes on November 28, 2016.
 Abstracts will be printed in the Journal of Pain as they appear at the time of submission.

-Posters will be presented on Wednesday, Thursday and Friday, May 17-20.
+Posters will be presented on Monday and Tuesday, March 5-6.
 Posters will not be 'turned' as in prior years; ALL posters will remain on display for the duration of the poster and exhibit hours.
-Poster presenters will set-up their posters on Wednesday, May 17 between 2-4:15 pm.
-Tear-down for all posters will be on Friday, May 20 at 1:35 pm.
-Please plan travel arrangements accordingly.
-Author-attended poster sessions will occur on Thursday and Friday.
+Author-attended poster sessions will occur on Monday and Tuesday.
 Presentation times will be assigned at the time the abstract is accepted; authors cannot request a specific presentation date/time.
 Prior to submission of the abstract, at least one author must agree to attend the APS meeting and to participate as the poster presenter.
 The designated presenter must be named as the primary author or as a co-author on the original abstract/study.
 APS will not waive the registration fee for presenters.
 Presenters are responsible for all personal expenses (e.g., travel, hotel) and for conference registration fees.
 Presenters must register for at least the day they present.
 Presenters are encouraged to register for the meeting and to reserve hotel accommodations as early as possible to ensure that space is available.

 Policy on Commercial Support